LOUtoday Live City Guide

 The names of downtown streets serve an obvious function —think numbered streets — but many others have a local history behind their monikers.

 Muhammad Ali Boulevard — named after “The Greatest” in 1978, who was born in Louisville’s West End.
-It recently got an upgrade when it was lined with banners of Ali.
+In 2024, it got an upgrade when it was lined with banners of Ali.

 Liberty Street — formerly called Green Street when it was a grassy area for horses to graze.
 It was named “Liberty” after World War I as a sign of patriotism.